samsrabin/landsymm-lpjg/README.md

 ## Produce some diagnostic figures for crop outputs

-Makes area-weighted global timeseries as well as time-averaged maps for crop variables like yield, irrigation (`gsirrigation.out`), etc.
+Use `crop_diagnostics.m` to make area-weighted global timeseries as well as time-averaged maps for crop variables like yield, irrigation (`gsirrigation.out`), etc.

 ![eg_crop_diagnostics_maps](other/images/eg_crop_diagnostics_ts.png)